 Janna S. Gordon-Elliott, M.D.

 Dr. Gordon-Elliott earned her medical degree at Weill Cornell Medical College in 2004.
 She completed her residency in Adult Psychiatry at the New York Presbyterian Hospital/Weill Cornell Medical Center, serving as co-Chief Resident in 2009-10, and a fellowship in Psychosomatic Medicine at Columbia University Medical Center.
-In 2009, she was a recipient of the American Psychiatric Institute for Research and Education/Janssen Scholars Program.
+In 2009, she was a recipient of the American Psychiatric Institute for Research and Education/Janssen Scholars Program; she received the WCMC Psychiatry Residency Faculty Teaching Award in 2012, and the WCMC Excellence in Teaching Award in 2014.
 She has written papers on psychiatric care of the medically-ill.

 Insurance Plans Accepted